-Our dentists in Oregon, Washington, Massachusetts and Alabama are trained to prepare a tooth and provide treatment for dental crowns, also known as tooth/teeth crowns or caps.
+Our dentists in Oregon, Washington, Massachusetts, Alabama and Florida are trained to prepare a tooth and provide treatment for dental crowns, also known as tooth/teeth crowns or caps.
 A dental crown restores a weak or cracked tooth to its original shape and size and makes the tooth stronger.
 Crowns are also used to cover a tooth that is discolored or misshapen.
 The dentist may recommend a crown to prevent a tooth from breaking, helping to avoid a painful dental emergency, keeping your teeth healthy, and your smile bright.

 A dental crown is a tooth-shaped "cap."
 It replaces a broken tooth structure or areas damaged by dental decay that are too large to be repaired with a filling alone.
 The dentist cements a crown into place to cover the visible part of the tooth (the area above the gum line).

 A dental crown will restore a tooth's shape, size and strength, and it improves tooth appearance.
 Additional reasons why a dentist may recommend a crown include: